 - Choose a Dehumidifier If: Your home's humidity is consistently above 50%.
 Signs of excess humidity include condensation on windows, a persistent musty smell, or visible mold growth, especially in basements and bathrooms.

-In many regions with distinct seasons—cold, dry winters and hot, humid summers—you may benefit from using both devices at different times of the year to maintain ideal comfort.
+In many regions with distinct seasons—cold, dry winters and hot, humid summers—you may benefit from using both devices at different times of the year to maintain an ideal, efficient environment year-round.

 Ask Your Bryant Dealer About The Humidifier vs Dehumidifier Decision